 Since the inception of this program, the Village has awarded six grants.
 All have been approved by the Mayfield Community Improvement Corporation (MCIC), an Ohio not-for-profit corporation established as an agency of the Village as permitted by law, and memorialized by an Economic Development Incentive Grant Agreement between the Village, the MCIC and the Company.
 The term of the agreements is five years and monitoring of the agreements is handled by the Finance Department.
-One company was not in compliance with their agreement for four years and received reduced or no grant payments.
-Four companies are in compliance with their agreement and one is in the initial year of their agreement.
-Grant payments totaling \$69,941 were made out of the Mayfield Economic Development Fund during 2021.
+Two companies were not in compliance with their agreement and received reduced or no grant payments.
+Four companies are in compliance with their agreement.
+Grant payments totaling \$130,814 were made out of the Mayfield Economic Development Fund during 2022.